junxit/us-congress-bills-109/metadata.md

 - 2005-01-04 — Referred to the Committee on Resources, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2005-01-04 — Referred to the Committee on Resources, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2005-01-04 — Referred to the Committee on Resources, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2005-01-27 — Executive Comment Requested from DOD.
+- 2005-01-27 — Referred to the Subcommittee on Readiness.
+- 2005-02-03 — Referred to the Subcommittee on Water and Power.
+- 2005-05-18 — Committee Consideration and Mark-up Session Held.
+- 2005-05-18 — Ordered to be Reported in the Nature of a Substitute (Amended) by Unanimous Consent.
+- 2005-05-18 — Subcommittee on Water and Power Discharged.
+- 2005-11-16 — Committee on Armed Services discharged.
+- 2005-11-16 — Committee on Armed Services discharged.
+- 2005-11-16 — Placed on the Union Calendar, Calendar No. 164.
+- 2005-11-16 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-297, Part I.
+- 2005-11-16 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-297, Part I.